ls2716/BMW_LLM_ft/README.md

 The training loss curves for both the base and layer-removed models are plotted above.
 The loss for the base model is decaying slightly faster than for the layer-removed model, indicating better learning capacity.
 This aligns with the evaluation metrics, where the base model achieved a slightly lower loss and perplexity compared to the layer-removed model.

-At the same time, we note that the training loss curves overlap significantly in relation to the noise of the loss curves, execmplifying that both models learned using the same training parameters and on the same sequential data distribution.
+At the same time, we note that the training loss curves overlap significantly in relation to the noise of the loss curves, exemplifying that both models learned using the same training parameters and on the same sequential data distribution.

 ### Training Time Comparison